Elia-Lejzerowicz/ML-Climate-Project-Template-Fall2022/journal.md

 9) Week of 31/10:

-- Finished codng the recommendation Algorithm
+- Finished coding the recommendation Algorithm